tlorans/ClimateInvestingNLP/docs/source/introduction.md

-# Transition: the Hidden Dimension in Climate Investing
+# Investigating the Transition Dimension in Climate Investing with Natural Language Processing

 Climate investing is the new investment theme for asset owners and managers.